 This was definitely one of the more unique summer camps I discovered during my research.

-One of the things that makes them more unique is their particular focus on the video game Fortnite.
+One thing that makes them more unique is their particular focus on the data science behind the games.

 DID YOU KNOW?